projectcalico/calico/networking/ipv6.md

 - **Dual stack**

-  Each workload gets an IPv4 and an IPv6 address, and can communicate over IPv4 and IPv6.
+  Each workload gets an IPv4 and an IPv6 address, and can communicate over IPv4 or IPv6.

 - **IPv6 only**